salikadave/react-workshop-start-here/js-start-here/README.md

 # Javascript Basics

 This language is massive, so it's difficult to cover every aspect of it.
-But since we're learning React, we need to learn next-gen javascript, which is ES6 version.
+But since we're learning React, we need to learn next-gen javascript, which is the ES6 version.
 We've put together some examples for you based on what we learnt.

-At a later point we'll try to add more essential ES6 Feature Examples like higher-order functions, promises, callbacks, etc.
+At a later point we'll try to add more essential ES6 Feature Examples like _higher-order functions, promises, callbacks,_ etc.

 ### JS ES6: